rust-lang/rfcs/text/0000-procedural-vtables.md

 - Do we want this kind of flexibility?
 With power comes responsibility...
 - I believe we can do multiple super traits, including downcasts with this scheme, make sure that's true.
 - This scheme could support downcasting `dyn A` to `dyn B` if `trait A: B` if we make `T: ?Sized` (`T` is the `impl` block type).
 But that will not allow the sized use-cases anymore.
 If we have something like `MaybeSized` that has `size_of` and `align_of` methods returning `Option`, then maybe we could do this.
+* Do we want the generic parameters on generic traits to influence vtable generation?
+* Need to be generic over the allocator, too.
+This would allow us to remove the `owned` field by just passing dummy allocators (which panic) for un-owned unsizings.
+* how does this interact with `Pin`?
+* Should we make `DstInfo` generic over the `TraitDescription` in order to use fewer untyped pointers?

 # Future possibilities
 [future-possibilities]: #future-possibilities

 * Add a scheme that allows super traits to have different vtable generators and permit a vtable generator to process them.
 So `trait A: B + C`, where `B` and `C` have different vtable generators and `A` unites them in some manner.
-This requires the information about the vtable generators to be part of the `ImplDescription` type.
-We can likely even put a function pointer to the vtable generator into the `ImplDescription`.
+This requires the information about the vtable generators to be part of the `TraitDescription` type.
+We can likely even put a function pointer to the vtable generator into the `TraitDescription`.
 * Add a scheme allowing `dyn A + B`.
 I have no idea how, but maybe we just need to add a method to `DstInfo` that allows chaining vtable generators.
 So we first generate `dyn A`, then out of that we generate `dyn A + B`
 * This scheme can be used to generate C++-like vtables where the data and vtable are in the same allocation by making the `unsize` function create a heap allocation and write the value and the vtable into this new allocation.
 * We can change slice (`[T]`) types to be backed by a `trait Slice` which uses this scheme to generate just a single `usize` for the metadata
 * We can use this scheme and remove `extern type`s from the language, as they just become a trait with a custom metadata generator that uses `()` for the metadata.
 So `CStr` doesn't become an extern type, instead it becomes a trait.
 * We can handle traits with parents which are created by a different metadata generator function, we just need to figure out how to communicate this to such a function so it can special case this situation.
 * We can give the vtable pointer of the super traits to the constructor function, so it doesn't have to recompute anything and just grab the info off there.
-Basically `ImplDescription::parent` would not be a pointer to the parent, but a struct which contains at least the pointer to the parent and the pointer to the `DstInfo`
+Basically `TraitDescription::parent` would not be a pointer to the parent, but a struct which contains at least the pointer to the parent and the pointer to the `DstInfo`
 * Totally off-topic, but a similar scheme (via const eval) can be used to procedurally generate type declarations.
 * We can likely access associated consts and types of the trait directly without causing cycle errors, this should be investigated
 * This scheme is forward compatible to adding associated fields later.
+* If/once we expose the `Unsize` traits on stable, we could consider adding a method to the `Unsize` trait that performs the conversion.
+This way more complex unsizings like `String` -> `str` could be performed without going through the `Deref` trait which does the conversion.
+This would allow us to essentially write `impl str for String` if we make `str` a `trait`.